 -L Defines content and make up of logs.
-Sub-parameters are: S Log to syslog (via the specified facility). d Dump sent and received SNMP packets. f Do not fork from the shell. р Stores the process id in FILE. a Logs addresses.
-This parameter is used only or n AIX.
+Sub-parameters are: S Log to syslog (via the specified facility). d Dump sent and received SNMP packets. f Do not fork from the shell. р Stores the process id in FILE. а Logs addresses.
+This parameter is used only on AIX.